readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 for analytical workloads.
 We believe there's a lot of potential to use DuckDB with parquet files for these kinds of queries in more places on EthicalAds and with Read the Docs as well.

-Thanks for tuning in to one of our infrequent posts on technical challenges that come along with building an ad network without invasive tracking.
+Thanks for tuning in to one of our more technical posts about some of the challenges of building ad network without invasive tracking.
 Please [let us know]({filename}../pages/contact.md#inbound-form) if you have any ideas or feedback on our product or service.
 We always love to hear from you.